SMART 3.0 Program Details

 Annual Capacity and Rates

 Per program regulations, DOER will publish an Annual Report with details on available capacity, set asides, and incentive rates for the applicable Program Year.
-After the first Program Year, each subsequent Program Year will accept applications from January 1 through December 31 of the applicable year.
+In a given Program Year, DOER will accept applications from January 1 through December 31 of that year.

 Program Year 2026